krsyoung/rails-bootstrap-forms/README.md

 ```

 The label `required` class is determined based on the definition of a presence
-validator with the associated model attribute.
-Presently this is one of:
+validator with the associated model attribute (
   ActiveRecord::Validations::PresenceValidator or
-ActiveModel::Validations::PresenceValidator.
+  ActiveModel::Validations::PresenceValidator).
+If using Rails > 4.2 the
+`required` class will also be added if either a `belongs_to` or `has_one`
+association has specified `required: true.`

 ### Help Text